Matt Hamill

 Matthew Hamill (born October 5, 1976) is an American former mixed martial artist and wrestler who competed in the Light Heavyweight division of the UFC.
 He is a three-time NCAA Division III National Champion in wrestling (167 lb class in 1997, 190 lb class in 1998, and 197 lb class in 1999) while attending the Rochester Institute of Technology (RIT) in Rochester, New York.
+He is notable for being the first deaf fighter to compete in the UFC.

 Early life

 Hamill has been deaf since birth.
 He was introduced to wrestling by his stepfather Michael Rich, who was the head wrestling coach at Loveland High School.
 Hamill attended the Rochester Institute of Technology for three years transferring there after a year at Purdue University.

 Mixed martial arts career

 The Ultimate Fighter

 Hamill was on The Ultimate Fighter 3 reality television show, training under former UFC Light Heavyweight Champion Tito Ortiz in the 205 lb (93 kg) weight class.
-He won a preliminary fight against Mike Nickels via decision, but was unable to continue into the semi-finals due to injuries.
+During his time on the show, he was perceived by teammate Michael Bisping as being the favorite of coach Ortiz.
+He won a preliminary fight against Mike Nickels via decision.
+He was scheduled to fight eventual season winner Bisping, but was unable to continue into the semi-finals after sustaining an injury during training.